glazou/story-map-journal-generator/README.md

 }
 ```

-**Section with a Map in the Main Stage and in the panel configured as an x/y**
+**Section with a map in the Main Stage and in the panel configured as an x/y**
  ```
 {
 	"title": "<p>Fourth <strong style=\"color:red\">section</strong></p>",